+Listen carefully for instructions coming over the building's public address system or your telephone.

+Evacuation Wardens or emergency personnel may also have instructions for you and your coworkers.

+Remember your Evacuation Plan.

+If it says you should turn off any equipment you were using and close any windows, you should do that first.

+• Leave the area quickly and in an orderly fashion.

+Don't delay to grab things to take with you.

+• Never use an elevator in an emergency.

+Always take the stairs if you're not on ground level.

+Walk, don't run.

+You can set a good example for your coworkers by staying calm.
-- Look for your supervisor or emergency personnel for information about the situation. - Remember your Evacuation Plan. - If it says you should turn off any equipment you were using and close any windows, you should do that first. - Leave the area quickly and in an orderly fashion.
-Don't delay to grab things to take with you. - Never use an elevator in an emergency.
-Always take the stairs if you're not on ground level. - Walk, don't run. - You can set a good example for your coworkers by staying calm. - If you see coworkers who seem upset or unsure of what to do, encourage them to come along and follow you away from the area. - Assist anyone who is in immediate danger... but not if it puts you at risk. - In risky situations that's the job of emergency response personnel. - If someone is not accounted for, you may be asked where you last saw them. - This information can be critical for any emergency responders who are initiating "search and rescue" operations. - Pay attention to what's going on around you as you leave.

-- Once you get outside, move away from the area. - Go immediately to your Assembly Point. - As soon as you arrive, you should report yourself "present". - Some emergencies may require further evacuation to an off-site location. - In these cases, transportation will be provided by your company or civil authorities. - You should never re-enter a building until you've been told that it's safe to go back inside. - If the situation is serious enough, you may simply be advised to go home. - Evacuating from a high-rise building is "different" because moving all the occupants to ground level and outside may not be safe, practical or even necessary. - Clearing a high-rise completely could mean thousands of people walking down endless flights of stairs. - That alone puts a massive physical strain on evacuees, and the process can take hours. - Safety engineers came up with a better alternative that focuses on the areas that are immediately surrounding the emergency. - Say a fire is discovered in a storage room on a building's 15th floor, and the fire alarm is activated. - Instead of evacuating the entire building, safety and emergency personnel focus their response on the floor where the emergency is located, plus the floors immediately above and below it (in this case, that means floors 14 and 16 as well).
+- If you see coworkers who seem upset or unsure of what to do, encourage them to come along and follow you out of the building. - Assist anyone who is in immediate danger... but not if it puts you at risk. - In risky situations that's the job of emergency response personnel. - If someone is not accounted for, you may be asked where you last saw them. - This information can be critical for any emergency responders who are initiating "search and rescue" operations. - Pay attention to what's going on around you as you leave. - Once you get outside, move away from the building. - Go immediately to your Assembly Point. - As soon as you arrive, you should report yourself "present". - Some emergencies may require further evacuation to an off-site location. - In these cases, transportation will be provided by your company or civil authorities. - You should never re-enter a building until you've been told that it's safe to go back inside. - If the situation is serious enough, you may simply be advised to go home. - Evacuating safely from a burning building requires some special procedures. - These procedures can help protect you from the fire, and prevent the fire from spreading.

-- Instructions are given directly to the workers on the affected floors through "bull-horns" or their telephones. - People are directed to proceed down the exit stairs to an assembly point several floors below. - For these building occupants the evacuation should proceed very much like any other. - Evacuation Wardens help them leave the affected floors. - Some employees may remain to perform special duties. - Depending on the type of emergency and how it progresses, safety personnel and emergency responders will decide what steps should be taken next. - "Evacuated" personnel may then be asked to remain where they are, return to their own floors, or evacuate to street level. - People on other floors are alerted, but not involved in the evacuation directly. - If your job is located in a multi-story building, your Evacuation Team will develop an Emergency Action Plan based on this model. - They will work with the building managers, contractors and the fire department in its creation. - Your job is to prepare for the unexpected now, by familiarizing yourself with this plan. - Evacuating safely from a burning worksite requires some special procedures. - These procedures can help protect you from the fire, and prevent the fire from spreading.

-- When you're leaving a building during a fire emergency, you need to feel any door you are going to go through before opening it. - If a door feels hot, it's very likely that there's fire on the other side, and you should not open it! - Use an alternate exit route instead. - Remember to close doors behind you to delay the spread of smoke and fire as well.
+When you are leaving a building during a fire emergency, you need to feel all doors before you open them.

+- If a door feels hot, it's very likely that there's fire on the other side, and you should not open it! - Use an alternate exit route instead. - Remember to close doors behind you to delay the spread of smoke and fire as well.

-• If you have to go through smoke or flame, stay low.
+If you have to go through smoke or flame, stay low.

-- Since heat rises, this will keep you where the air is cleaner and cooler. - "Walk" on your hands and knees if it is necessary. - Do not use elevators... go directly to the nearest stairwell. - If possible, use a stairwell that is not involved in the blaze. - If you find that the only available exit route contains fire or smoke, remember to stay low. - Sometimes fires are caused by explosions, and sometimes they cause explosions. - The important thing to remember is that explosions can damage buildings and make them dangerously unstable. - That means you should avoid windows or other things that could shatter or fall on you as you evacuate. - If debris does start to come down around you, take shelter under a sturdy table or desk.
+- Since heat rises, this will keep you where the air is cleaner and cooler. - "Walk" on your hands and knees if it is necessary.

+• Do not use elevators... go directly to the nearest stairwell.

+- If it is possible, use a stairwell that is not involved in the blaze. - If you find that the only available exit route contains fire or smoke, remember to stay low.

+• Sometimes fires are caused by explosions, and sometimes they cause explosions.

+- The important thing to remember is that explosions can damage buildings and make them dangerously unstable. - That means you should avoid windows or other things that could shatter or fall on you as you evacuate. - If debris does start to come down around you, take shelter under a sturdy table or desk.